John L. Gibbs: Life and career

 While he had studied law, Gibbs earned his living as a farmer and owned property outside Geneva, Minnesota.
 He occasionally lectured on agricultural topics and was particularly well known as a dairy farmer, even winning election as president of the Minnesota Dairymen's Association in 1893.
+For this, he would sometimes be nicknamed 'Farmer Gibbs'.

 Gibbs died on November 28, 1908, in Owatonna, Minnesota.